 • 14 credits from up to two subjects (approved or non-approved)

 2. 8 credits at NCEA Level 2 or higher in English or Te Reo Maori (4 in reading, 4 in writing)

 3. 14 credits in NCEA Level 1 or higher in Mathematics or Pangarau

-9. If English is your second language you will need one or more of the following:
+If English is not your first language you will need one or more of the following:

 For more information download the programme regulations:

 Courses and timetables

 For more details on the courses including timetables, please click on the course names below.

 |Inequality (CSTU5162)||15 credits (0.125 EFTS)||This course introduces students to various forms of inequality within Aotearoa and internationally.
 Students will identify some ways in which social practitioners can work for change.
 The place of social justice principles within the ethics and values of professional social practice will be identified.|